is an Assistant Chief in Loudoun County, Virginia where he is largely

 operations.
 Additionally, he volunteered in his hometown of Wallington, N.J.

-Greg was killed in the line of duty on February 28, 2014 will operating at a
+was killed in the line of duty on February 28, 2014 while operating at

 Greg was an exceptional instructor with a passion for the fire service.
 He will be sorely missed.